ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 ![](/assets/images/platform/turtlebot3/logo_ros.png)

 The following script will allow you to simplify the ROS installation procedure.
 Run the following command in a terminal window.
-The terminal application can be found with the Ubuntu search icon on the top left corner of the screen, or you can use shortcut key for terminal is `Ctrl`-`Alt`-`T`.
+The terminal application can be found with the Ubuntu search icon on the top left corner of the screen, or you can use shortcut key for terminal is `Ctrl`+`Alt`+`T`.
 After install ROS, please reboot PC.

+**NOTE**: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
+Shortcut key for terminal is `Ctrl`+`Alt`+`T`.
+{: .notice--info}

 ``` bash
 $ sudo apt-get update